The Problem With Putting a BlackRock Alum in Charge of Greening the Economy

 This week, the Biden campaign is expected to announce officially that it’s tapped former Obama adviser and current BlackRock executive Brian Deese to head the National Economic Council.
 The appointment will make Deese the president’s top economic adviser.
 And in addition to worrying climate activists, the news has again raised concerns about BlackRock’s outsize influence in U.S. politics.

 Deese has long been on the no-go lists of progressives tracking Biden appointments, thanks to his BlackRock background.
-The Sunrise Movement’s New York City hub protested the rumors of Deese’s appointment outside the company’s Manhattan headquarters last week.
-His advocates and defenders, including climate wonks and Obama alums, have praised his character, record on conservation, role in helping negotiate the Paris Agreement, as well as the fact that he joined BlackRock to head the investment management giant’s sustainable investment strategy after his brief stint working on climate issues for Obama.
+New York Communities for Change and the Sunrise Movement protested the rumors of Deese’s appointment outside the company’s Manhattan headquarters last week.* His advocates and defenders, including climate wonks and Obama alums, have praised his character, record on conservation, role in helping negotiate the Paris Agreement, as well as the fact that he joined BlackRock to head the investment management giant’s sustainable investment strategy after his brief stint working on climate issues for Obama.
 Many are excited by the prospect of having an NEC head who spends time thinking about climate change.

 By all accounts, Deese is indeed a nice guy.
 But to suggest his record makes him a good fit for a position steering and greening the U.S. economy rests on fundamental misunderstandings of Deese’s climate credentials, BlackRock’s ambitions, and the crisis at hand.

-Note: *This piece has been updated to note NYCC’s involvement in the protests.